-For certain large banking organizations, the SCB could be supplemented by a countercyclical capital buffer of up to an additional 2.5 percent of risk-weighted assets.
+For certain large banking organizations, the SCB could be supplemented by a countercyclical capital buffer of up to an additional 2.5% of risk-weighted assets.
 This buffer is currently set at zero.
 An FRB policy statement establishes the framework and factors the FRB would use in setting and adjusting the amount of the countercyclical capital buffer.
 Covered banking organizations would generally have 12 months after the announcement of any increase in the countercyclical capital buffer to meet the increased buffer requirement, unless the FRB determines to establish an earlier effective date.
-If the full countercyclical buffer amount is implemented, Truist would be required to maintain a CET1 capital ratio of at least 9.7 percent, a Tier 1 capital ratio of at least 11.2 percent, and a Total capital ratio of at least 13.2 percent, and Truist Bank would be required to maintain a CET1 capital ratio of at least 13 percent to avoid limitations on capital distributions and certain discretionary incentive compensation payments.
-See additional discussion related to the capital conservation buffer and SCB in Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended March 31, 2021.
+If the full countercyclical buffer amount is implemented, Truist would be required to maintain a CET1 capital ratio of at least 9.7%, a Tier 1 capital ratio of at least 11.2%, and a Total capital ratio of at least 13.2%, and Truist Bank would be required to maintain a CET1 capital ratio of at least 9.5%, a Tier 1 capital ratio of at least 11%, and a Total capital ratio of at least 13% to avoid limitations on capital distributions and certain discretionary incentive compensation payments.
+See additional discussion related to the capital conservation buffer and SCB in Truist's Annual Report on Form 10-K for the year ended December 31, 2020 and Quarterly Report on Form 10-Q for the period ended June 30, 2021.